-The annual accounts for 2021/22 (up to 31 March 2022) have been prepared on a 'going concern' basis in that the authority will continue to be operational to at least 31st March 2027.
+The annual accounts for 2021/22 (up to 31 March 2022) have been prepared on a 'going concern' basis in that the authority will continue in operational existence for the foreseeable future.

 The provisions in the Code of Audit Practice in respect of 'going concern' reporting requirements reflect the economic and statutory environment in which local authorities operate.
 These provisions confirm that, as authorities cannot be created or dissolved without statutory prescription, they must prepare their financial statements on a going concern basis of accounting.
 Local authorities carry out functions essential to the local community and are themselves revenue-raising bodies (with limits on their revenue-raising powers arising only at the discretion of central government).
-If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year (e.g.: as with Northamptonshire County Council in 2018).
+If an authority were in financial difficulty, the prospects are thus that alternative arrangements might be made by central government either for the continuation of the services it provides or for assistance with the recovery of a deficit over more than one financial year (eg: as with Northamptonshire County Council in 2018).
 It would not therefore be appropriate for local authority financial statements to be provided on anything other than a 'going concern' basis.
 Accounts drawn up under the CIPFA Code therefore assume that a local authority's services will continue to operate for the foreseeable future.